Generalized Thomas-Yau Uniqueness Theorems: Introduction

 \section{Introduction}

-In this paper we improve and generalize Thomas--Yau's uniqueness theorem \cite[Theorem 4.3]{TY}.
-We state first our result for special Lagrangians.
+In this paper we improve and generalize Thomas--Yau's theorem \cite[Theorem 4.3]{TY}.
+Our first main result is the following.
 For the more complete statement see Corollary \ref{2} (ii). \begin{thm}\l{01} Let $X$ be a K\"ahler manifold equipped with a holomorphic volume form.
 Let the cohomology Fukaya category $H\cF(X)$ have two isomorphic objects supported near two closed irreducibly-immersed special Lagrangians $L_1,L_2$ respectively.
-Then $L_1=L_2\sb X.$ \end{thm} \begin{rem} We do not suppose that $L_1,L_2$ have even after shift the same grading.
-This is a consequence of the theorem.
+Then $L_1=L_2\sb X.$ \end{thm} \begin{rem} {\bf(i)} Thomas and Yau prove their uniqueness theorem for closed special Lagrangians $L_1,L_2$ in the same Hamiltonian isotopy class.
+But their proof works under the weaker hypothesis as above; that is, we need only that $L_1,L_2$ have the same isomorphism class in $H\cF(X).$ This $H\cF(X)$ is a (usual) associative category obtained from the $A_\iy$ category $\cF(X)$ by taking the ($\fm^1$) cohomology groups of the hom spaces in it.
+The key fact is that if $L_1,L_2$ are Hamiltonian isotopic then $L_1,L_2$ will define isomorphic objects in $H\cF(X)$ (after given the additional data including bounding cochains).

+It is clear that we need only the weaker hypothesis because Thomas and Yau use in their proof only the Floer cohomology group $HF^*(L_1,L_2),$ the hom space in $H\cF(X).$ But when Thomas and Yan wrote their paper, the theory of Fukaya categories was much less developed at that time, so the statement was presumably better-sounding with Hamiltonian isotopies.
+In this paper we improve Thomas--Yau's theorem by using the more developed theory of Fukaya categories as follows.

+{\bf(ii)} Theorem \ref{01} is stronger than the original theorem in the respect that $L_1,L_2$ need not have (even after shift) the same phase.
+This would also follow from the following statement: two Lagrangians underlying the same isomorphism class of objects in $H\cF(X)$ should have the same homology class in $X;$ although we shall not discuss this in the present paper.
+The fact that $L_1,L_2$ have the same shift up to shift will be proved in Corollary \ref{7} (before giving the full proof of the theorem), for which we shall use some simple fact about Maslov indices and some nonvanishing results for Floer cohomology groups (which we recall in \S\ref{sec3}).

 Also we do not suppose that either $L_1$ or $L_2$ itself underlies an object of $H\cF(X)$ nor do we suppose even that it is cleanly immersed as Fukaya \cite{Fuk2} does.
-But we do suppose that we can perturb $L_1,L_2$ both to generically immersed Lagrangians which underlie objects of $H\cF(X).$ This is how we deal with badly immersed Lagrangians in the Floer-theory context in this paper. \end{rem}
+But we do suppose that we can perturb $L_1,L_2$ both to generically immersed Lagrangians which underlie objects of $H\cF(X).$ This is how we deal with badly immersed Lagrangians in the Floer-theory context in this paper.

+{\bf(iii)} The idea of the proof of Theorem \ref{01} is the same as that of Thomas and Yau.
+But we include the modification by Imagi, Joyce and Oliveira dos Santos \cite[Theorem 4.7]{IJO} because we can unfortunately not justify the original Morse-theory argument \cite[Theorem 4.3]{TY}. \end{rem}